-When you engage in our College retention programs, you offer students the opportunity to understand how curriculum in the classroom applies to the real world and what future engineering career opportunities await them.
+When you engage in our Grainger Engineering student communities, you offer students the opportunity to understand how curriculum in the classroom applies to the real world and what future engineering career opportunities await them.

 We have a variety of initiatives that strive to build a connection between the students and their new home from their first days on campus.
 These programs endeavor to build both social and academic engagement, which provides them with the skills they will need to be successful during their time on campus, resulting in much higher student retention during the freshman and sophomore years.
 You can participate in any of these activities.
 We’re ready to work with you to plan out something specific to your company that will have the greatest impact for you and our students.

 Women in Engineering (WIE)